 Since photos of textures are often limited to certain dimensions, it may be easiest to apply them directly onto page elements.

 Take for example the homepage of Church on the Rock.
 It has a featured slider with paper backgrounds meant to look like postcards and bits of lined paper.

 The design itself uses beige colors and other natural textures like wood in the header.
 But this one area utilizes a few paper texture patterns to build a stunning content slider.

-Similarly the layout for Adventure Trekking uses paper textures fixed to more static page elements.
-The sidebar appears as one lengthy strip of paper with a repeating BG texture.
-Also each image is surrounded by a worn paper border, almost like a polaroid.
+Similarly, the layout for Adventure Trekking uses paper textures fixed to more static page elements.
+The sidebar appears as one long strip of paper with a repeating BG texture.
+Also, each image is surrounded by a worn paper border, almost like a polaroid.

 Another great example of a fullpage layout is Team Fannypack.
-Their entire design rests on a long scrolling sheet of paper which contains all content for the site.
+Their entire design rests on a long scrolling sheet of paper that contains all content for the site.